Our research outcomes will contribute to the development of new, more nutritious products by the UK food sector.

 The outcomes will provide new economic opportunities for crop breeders and food manufacturing industries, plus healthy diets that will reduce the vast economic burden of obesity and related diseases.

-GM purple tomatoes developed by John Innes Centre scientists in the UK are being harvested in Ontario, Canada, for future research and to attract interest from private investors.
+GM purple tomatoes developed by John Innes Centre scientists in the UK are being on sale in the US following regulatory approval by the United States Department of Agriculture.